-Dr. Olcese holds the rank of Professor in the Departments of Physiology and of Anesthesiology & Perioperative Medicine.
+Dr. Olcese holds the rank of Professor in the Departments of Physiology and of Anesthesiology & Perioperative Medicine, and is Director of Basic Science Research Program Administration.
 He is affiliated with the UCLA Brain Research Institute, the graduate program in Molecular, Cellular, and Integrative Physiology, the graduate program in Neuroscience, and the Cardiovascular Research Laboratory.

 Savalli N*, Pantazis A, Sigg D, Weiss JN, Neely A, Olcese R. The α2δ-1 subunit remodels CaV1.2 voltage sensors and allows Ca2+ influx at physiological membrane potentials.
 J Gen Physiol.
 2016;148(2):147-59 PMCID: PMC4969795.
 (Recommended by "Faculty of 1000 Prime", *Awarded 2017 Cranefield Award for this work)